Employee Expense Report Form

 - If an employee pays for meeting related meals or refreshments, the employee may be reimbursed through the Special Expense process as well.

-- Meal reimbursement allowances are permissible as defined by collective bargaining agreements (on-line cite noted earlier).
+- Meal reimbursement allowances are permissible as defined by collective bargaining agreements.

 - Original receipts are required for any meals being purchases as a Special Expense.
 Credit card receipts, copies of checks, or copies of credit card statements are not acceptable receipts.
 If a receipt was not obtained or it was lost, an employee may complete an affidavit for the expense.
 (See part G.)